ro31337/BetterRobokassa/README.md

 Things you need to know
 -----------------------

-Keep in mind that there are two passwords for Robokassa:
+Keep in mind that there are two passwords exist for Robokassa:

  - First password is used in so called *result url* (personally, I call it confirmation url)
  - Second password is used in so called *success url*